 9. A certain amount of social safety net is reasonable, and probably a requirement for the stability of any modern economy and democracy.

-All this stuff costs way too much and does too little for American people genuinely in need.
+The real problem with social welfare programmes is not that they exist at all—at least, not from the soft-libertarian vantage point for which I advocate here.
+The objection is more to the lukewarm results.
+This stuff costs way too much and does too little for American people genuinely in need.
 Other developed countries’ citizens get a lot more for their tax Dollar and Euro.
 It needs to be reformed to be more streamlined and targeted to achieve real results.
-This doesn’t necessarily mean putting yet more screws to the poor, but through better management, administration and cost control on the supply side.
+This doesn’t necessarily mean putting yet more screws to the poor, but rather better management, administration and cost control on the supply side.
 Big programmes may need to be split into more targeted and effective ones that solve specific problems better.

 Some entitlement programmes are most likely largely ineffective, and need to be done away with.
 That may cause some short-term pain, and we should be prepared to endure it.
-On the other hand, some programmes may need to be funded more to be truly effective, and to some extent, that’s okay too, provided that the increased effectiveness is real and demonstrable, not just a handout to populist demagoguery.
+On the other hand, some programmes may need to be funded more to be truly effective, and to some extent, that’s okay too, provided that the increased effectiveness is real and demonstrable, not just a handout to populist pressure or pandering to the proletariat.

 10. Home ownership, college enrollment, and easy-credit expansionism should not be government policy objectives.